keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 ## How do we provide education that's unrelated to prospective income?
 Education providers may differ in factors that don't necessarily relate to improved income, factors such as:
-- Cultural education
-- Religious education
-- Physical education
+- Physical, cultural and religious education
 - Flexible education, the ability for students to choose what job they want to do.
 - Student happiness, how much students enjoy their education